CityOfPhiladelphia/oopa-notice-experiment/README.md

 ## Data sources

-City property data is pulled from the City of Philadelphia [carto API](https://www.opendataphilly.org/dataset/property-tax-balances).
+City property data and OOPA data is pulled from city mainframes.
-OOPA data (for balancing randomization and measuring outcome) is confidential.
+OOPA data (for balancing randomization and measuring outcome) is confidential, and cannot be posted here.

 ## Directory structure